Is VSee video conferencing HIPAA compliant?

 Not all operations that handle health-related information must follow HIPAA law (such as many schools, state agencies, law enforcement agencies, or municipal offices).
 Under HIPAA the 2 groups that must follow HIPAA rules are

 It depends.
-If a vendor or subcontractor has routine access to protected health information (PHI) when providing its services to a covered entity then it is considered a business associate.
+If a vendor or subcontractor transmits, maintains, or has routine access to protected health information (PHI) when providing its services to a covered entity then it is considered a business associate.
 For example, a vendor that hosts the software containing patient information on its own server or accesses patient information when troubleshooting the software, then it is considered a business associate and must have a business associate agreement with the covered entity as specified under the HIPAA Privacy Rule 45 C.F.R. § 164.504(e).

 The only exception under HITECH section 13408 is in the case of a data transmission organization that acts as a conduit, in that it only transports information but does not access it, such as the US Postal Service or its electronic equivalent -- Internet Service Providers (ISPs), a telecommunication company, etc. While these may have access to PHI, they only access PHI on a random or infrequent basis as necessary for the performance of the transportation service or as required by law: "[D]ata transmission organizations that do not require access to protected health information on a routine basis would not be treated as business associates" (p.
 22)